ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Compendium Entry - %%enTHE WORLD++%**

 <blockquote style="text-align: center">
-<p>How could the lord have punished me, to tell me I am everything, just to never let me see it myself?
+<p>How could the lord have punished me, to tell me I am everything, just to never let me see it myself?<br>
 To be the world that can’t care, the mother that can't love.<br>
-I revel in the faith, however, that I am the gift that gives, the comfort that blankets all, the mother, the world.</p>
+I revel in the faith, however, that I am the gift that gives, the comfort that blankets all—<br>
+The mother, the world.</p>

 <p>I am the void, the primordial beauty.<br>
 I am the heavens,<br>